 If you would like to continue your walk you could climb to the spectacular geological rock formations of Alport Castles.
 You could also pick up the Derwent Valley Heritage Way which runs past the southern end of the reservoir.

-The walk begins in the lovely village of Monyash at the excellent Bulls Head Pub, and follows footpaths through Bagshaw Dale to the river.
-You follow the river to Over Haddon where you can stop for refreshments.
+This circular walk begins in the lovely village of Monyash at the excellent Bulls Head Pub, and follows footpaths through Bagshaw Dale to the river.
+You follow the river to Over Haddon where you can stop for refreshments at the splendidly positioned Lathkil Hotel.
 You then return on the same path for about half the way, before crossing the river and picking up the Limestone Way to take you back to Monyash.